ewalldo/Packages-Project/Assets/StateMachine/README.md

 - 1.0.0: Initial release
 - 1.0.1: Adjust spacing on automatically generated scripts
 - 1.0.2: Add non-MonoBehaviour version of the State Machine
+- 1.0.3: Edit StateMachine generator tool to allow creation of both MonoBehaviour and non-Monobehaviour version

 ## 3 - Features <a name="features"/>
 - Use of interface: Unlike traditional implementations that use enums, the use of a interface for states provide a more flexible, compact and extensible way to define states and their behaviours, making the code cleaner and easier to debug and maintain.